 The following table sets forth all annual and long-term compensation of the Named Executive Officers of the Company for each of the three most recently completed financial years of the Company.
-"Named Executive Officer" or "NEO" refers to (a) each individual who, during any part of the most recently completed financial year, served as chief executive officer ("CEO"), including an individual performing functions similar to a chief executive officer; (b) each individual who, during any part of the most recently completed financial year, served as chief financial officer ("CFO"), including an individual performing functions similar to a chief financial officer; (c) the most highly compensated executive officer, other than the individuals identified in (a) and (b) at the end of the most recently completed financial year whose total compensation was more than \$150,000, for that financial year; and (d) each individual who would be a named executive officer under (c) but for the fact that the individual was not an executive officer of the Company, and was not acting in a similar capacity, at the end of that financial year.
-The Named Executive Officers of the Company for the most recent year end, being the year ended December 31, 2020, were Akiba Leisman, the Company's CEO, Scott Kelly, the Company's Former CFO and Corporate Secretary, Jesse Munoz, the Company's Chief Operating Officer ("COO") and Cesar Gonzalez, the Company's Vice President of Corporate Development ("VP of Corporate Development").
+"Named Executive Officer" or "NEO" refers to (a) each individual who, during any part of the most recently completed financial year, served as chief executive officer ("CEO"), including an individual performing functions similar to a chief executive officer; (b) each individual who, during any part of the most recently completed financial year, served as chief financial officer ("CFO"), including an individual performing functions similar to a chief financial officer; (c) the most highly compensated executive officer, other than the individuals identified in (a) and (b) at the end of the most recently completed financial year whose total compensation was more than C\$150,000, for that financial year; and (d) each individual who would be a named executive officer under (c) but for the fact that the individual was not an executive officer of the Company, and was not acting in a similar capacity, at the end of that financial year.
+The Named Executive Officers of the Company for the year ended December 31, 2023 were Akiba Leisman, the Company's CEO, Maria Milagros Paredes, the Company's Former CFO and Corporate Secretary, Jesse Munoz, the Company's Chief Operating Officer ("COO") and Paolo Durand, the Company's Vice-President of Corporate Development.